brodieG/aammrtf/README.md

 cause the checks to fail.
 Third party testing frameworks use this mechanism to launch themselves and run tests.

-A feature that is less well-known is that R also captures test script output, **and** if a reference output was previously saved, presents the differences between them.
-Output differences alone are insufficient to fail tests.
+A more obscure feature is that R captures test outputs, **and** computes diffs against user-saved outputs from prior runs.
+Differences alone are do not fail tests.  `aammrtf` changes this, which effectively adds snapshot test capability to the built-in tools.
-`aammrtf` changes this so that output differences cause tests to fail.
-This small change transmogrifies the built-in R test tools into a powerful snapshot test framework.
 There are [caveats](#caveats) you should familiarize yourself with prior to using `aammrtf`.

-I [wanted](#really-why) a zero **build**-time dependency snapshot-centric test.
-To achieve this I traded some convenience for minimalism.
 In its most basic form, `aammrtf` is a thirteen line script.

 ## Snapshot Testing